josephko91/git-101/README.md

 >If Windows: `git config --global core.autocrlf true`
 >If Mac/Linux: `git config --global core.autocrlf input`

+For more details about this LF vs. CRLF issue, see details [here](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration) under "core.autocrlf"

 Let's view the config file to make sure that this has been changed: `git config --global --edit`

 Notice that the config file opens in your default text editor this time since we used the --edit flag instead of the --list flag.